-Robert A. Prentice is interim chair of the Department of Business, Government and Society.
+Robert A. Prentice is chair of the Department of Business, Government and Society.
 He received his B.A. from the University of Kansas and his J.D. from Washburn University.
 His research and teaching interests include partnership and corporate law, securities regulation, and the legal liability of accountants.

 Posts about Robert Prentice